Skip to main content

 31 mentions Positive Neutral Negative

 The graphics of the game have received generally positive feedback, with many users praising the unique art style, sharp visuals, and vibrant aesthetics that enhance the overall experience.
-While some players appreciate the game's beautiful graphics and fun character designs, others express mixed feelings about the aesthetic choices, particularly the steampunk elements.
-Overall, the visuals are considered eye-catching and well-executed, especially for a free game, though some technical issues and design preferences have been noted.
+While some players appreciate the game's artistic direction and character design, others find certain visual elements and the user interface less appealing.
+Overall, the graphics are considered impressive for a free game, contributing to its fun and engaging atmosphere.

 • “The graphics look sharp and nice, and they are also easy to run.”